anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 registrar, which acts as EST server and as registration authority (RA).
 The TLS connection is mutually authenticated, where the pledge uses an IDevID certificate issued by its manufacturer.
-In order to provide proof-of-origin of the certificate request, i.e., proof-of-identity of the requester, EST specifically relies on binding the certification request to the underlying TLS channel via the 'tls-unique'
+In order to provide proof of origin of the certificate request, i.e., proof of identity of the requester, EST specifically relies on binding the certification request to the underlying TLS channel via the 'tls-unique'
 {{RFC5929}}. <!-- Bro: siehe Issue #16.
 Ich glaube, dass wir diese Detailtiefe hier in der Einleitung nicht mehr brauchen, nachdem die ANIMA WG den Draft schon angenommen hat. -->
 The registrar terminates the security